commonsmachinery/blockhash-rfc/main.md

    N columns and N/4 rows.
 For each group, determine the median value of all the blocks contained in the group.

+5. Let H be the theoretically maximum cumulative value of all pixels in a block divided by two (half the value space).

 6. For each block, starting with the upper left and progressing row by row until the lower right, add a bit to the result hash:

     a.
-If the block value is less than the median value of the horizontal group the block belongs to, add a 0.
+If the block value is higher than the median value of the horizontal group the block belongs to, add a 1.

     b.
+If the block value and median have the same value, and the median is above above H, add a 1.

-Otherwise, add a 1.
+    c.
+Otherwise, add a 0.

 7. Encode the hash in hexadecimal, interpreting the sequence of bits as eight-bit bytes.